 Accounts receivable financing allows businesses to leverage their outstanding receivables for a loan.
 There are two ways this type of financing can work.
 First, the accounts receivable financing company could lend you money based on the value of your outstanding invoices.
 You’d then pay the financing company back, along with a fee or factor rate.
 The other option is selling your outstanding invoices outright to the financing company.
 Then, it’s up to the lender to collect on those invoices from your customers.

 In each case, this type of financing can be convenient for business owners.
 It’s possible to get funding in just a few business days.
 Like merchant cash advances, perfect credit isn’t required.
 It’s important to consider the factor rate and fees, however.
 This way, you understand what this short term business financing is costing you.

 4. Inventory financing

-Inventory financing is a short term financimg avenue that product-based small businesses might consider.
+Inventory financing is a short term financing avenue that product-based small businesses might consider.
 This type of financing offers working capital to purchase inventory.
 The inventory serves as collateral for the loan.